Hvaheterdu/Games/Hangman/README.md

 ## How to run

-Enter the src folder and type
+Download/Clone the repo and enter the src folder and type

 ```
-$ python3 main.py
+$ python3 game.py
 ```

-And the game will start.
+in your terminal window and the game will start.

 The *src* folder contains source files.